-- Communicate a clearer understanding of our CIS majors and minors.
+- Communicate a clearer understanding of our computing majors and minors.

-- Promote more job oportunities for our CS and IS graduates
+- Promote more job opportunities for our computing graduates

-- Promote more internship opportunities for our CS and IS majors
+- Promote more internship opportunities for our computing majors

 - Obtain advice on continuing education offerings.
 Explore the potential need for onsite company training.

 - Obtain guest lecturers and adjunct faculty from area companies.

 - Foster an understanding of the strengths and areas of specialization of the CIS faculty, who could serve as resources to companies.

 - Identify company personnel and their areas of expertise who could serve as resources to the School of Computing.